KxSystems/docs/docs/ml/automl/faq.md

 ```

 !!!Note
-	1. display-name is used for display and saving purposes, this is the name that should be added to the `.aml.i.keraslist` in order to be excluded from grid-search
+	1. display-name is used for display and saving purposes, this is the name that should be added to the `.automl.i.keraslist` in order to be excluded from grid-search
 	2. model-name should coincide with the naming convention used in step 1 for `[model-name]{fit/...}`